 When it comes to video hosting sites, there are many options to choose from, and the one you choose will depend on what you want to achieve with your video content.
 Some platforms are better for exposure, others are useful if you want access to analytics.

 It’s also worth thinking about cost here.
-Video hosting sites vary in price, ranging from free to a three-figure monthly subscription fee, and while on the surface the free options may seem like a no-brainer, both have pros and cons.
-For example, free video hosting sites may place ads around your video (they have to make money somehow!), but business video hosting sites will make your content the main focus for viewers.
+Video hosting sites vary in price, ranging from free to a three-figure monthly subscription fee, and while on the surface the free video hosting sites may seem like a no-brainer, both have pros and cons.
+For example, a free video hosting platform may place ads around your video (they have to make money somehow!), but business video hosting sites will make your content the main focus for viewers.
 This is extremely important if you’re a business and you want to keep people on your site to enquire or make a purchase.